 His PhD research focused on the Ramesside language used to describe divine interaction, this study was informed by the close analysis of textual sources and the use of methods from the areas of pragmatics and cognitive linguistics.
-Daniel’s other research interests include early Egyptology, John Garstang’s production of archaeological facsimiles and the representation of Ancient Egypt in comics.
+Daniel’s other research interests include early Egyptology, John Garstang’s production of archaeological facsimiles and the representation of ancient Egypt in comics.

 Daniel worked for two years as a Curatorial Assistant at the Garstang Museum of Archaeology, Liverpool.
-In this role he worked within a small team to design and develop new museum galleries, displaying artifacts from Egypt, Sudan, Italy, Greece, the UK and South America.
+In this role he worked within a small team to design and develop new museum galleries, displaying artefacts from Egypt, Sudan, Italy, Greece, the UK and South America.
 Whilst in this post he was able to redisplay an Ancient Egyptian mummy for the first time in over 70 years, having previously been evacuated from the museum during the 1941 blitz.

 Daniel has taught a number of courses within the Centre for Lifelong Learning, University of Liverpool centered on Ancient Egyptian History and Beginner’s Hieroglyphs and has also lectured on a number of topics including: Ancient Egyptian Religion, the History of Archaeology and Roman material culture.
-He joined National Museums Scotland in September 2016 as part of the Heritage Lottery Funded capital project ‘Revealing Cultures’.